google/nodejs-container-image-builder/README.md

     - a manifest can have a tag which is a convenient way to name a specific version of the image.

 - Image
-    - is a combination of N layer blobs
+    - is a combination of N layer blobs.
-    - one image config blob
+    - one image config blob.
-    - and the manifest
+    - and the manifest.

 - Container
     - a process running an Image.